xoseperez/the-things-stack-docker/README.md

 Then you just have to wait for the domain name to propagate.

+### Packet Broker

+The Packet Broker is a service provided by The Things Industries (TTI) that allows peering between networks.
+To use the Pacet Broker you need:

+* A NetID provided by the LoRaWAN Alliance or a subrange of addresses from an existing NetID (TTI provides such service)
+* A Packet Broker ID and Secret provided by TTI

+If you want to fully integrate your cluster with The Things Network, this can be achieved by configuring TTS_NET_ID to "000013" (NetID owned by The Things Industries) and set the TTS_DEVADDR_RANGE to the range leased from TTI.
+Then configure the rest of PB_* variables with the info provided by TTI.
+All these variables must go to the `environment` section in the `stack` service or added as environment variables in the Balena Dashboard.

 ### Variables

 Variable Name | Value | Description | Default